CASELA NATURE & LEISURE PARK

 There is also the world’s biggest turtoise savanna where you can feed and pet giant turtoises. (feeding is 10 Rs)

 If you are entering the savanna and turn left you’ll find the Adventure-Jungle-Playground.
 Especially nice for little visitors.
+There’s also a petting farm with goats, chicken and donkeys.

 While exploring the park more and more you can see iguanas, apes, bats, chameleons, and a lot more.
 Little exhibitions on the way provide information about the different species.